The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 15 Censys

 Censys scans the entire internet to map hosts, certificates, and software across IPv4 and cloud environments.
 Born from the same academic research (University of Michigan) that produced ZMap, it indexes TLS certificates, HTTP responses, and network protocols.
-It's particularly strong for discovering subdomains, expired certificates, and shadow IT assets.
-Censys and Shodan are complementary rather than competing tools.
+It's particularly strong for discovering subdomains, expired certificates, and shadow-IT assets.
+Censys and Shodan are complementary tools, not competitors.

 Pros